karstenmueller/macos-bootstrap/README.md

 ## Optional

-A `Brewfile` for installing software packages and `dotfiles` will be used from personal GitHub repositories if available:
+You may want to keep at least your dotfiles in GitHub repositories.
+Also tools and homebrew packages could be kept there.
+Beside other advantages the bootstrap will use these repositories as sources for installation.

-- Brewfile will be used from repository https://github.com/$STRAP_GITHUB_USER/homebrew
+- Dotfiles will be used from repository https://github.com/$STRAP_GITHUB_USER/dotfiles and cloned into $HOME/.dotfiles
-- Dotfiles will be used from repository https://github.com/$STRAP_GITHUB_USER/dotfiles
+- Tools and scripts and the like will be used from repository https://github.com/$STRAP_GITHUB_USER/bin and cloned into $HOME/.bin
-- Scripts and the like will be used from repository https://github.com/$STRAP_GITHUB_USER/bin
+- Homebrew related things will be used from repository https://github.com/$STRAP_GITHUB_USER/homebrew and cloned into $HOME/.homebrew